Wide-Seated Forward Bend (Upavistha Konasana) aka Pancake

-Interesting Fact: Wide-Seated Forward Bend, or Upavistha Konasana, is a pose that not only stretches the body but also prepares it for deeper forward bends and twists.
+Interesting Fact: Wide-Seated Forward Bend, Upavistha Konasana, or “Pancake” is a pose that not only stretches the body but also prepares it for deeper forward bends and twists.
 The name comes from Sanskrit, where “Upavistha” means “seated” and “Konasana” means “angle pose.”

 - Relieves: Mild backache and sciatica.